General Eligibility Criteria

 - Have a high College diploma or GED

 - Must be a half-time or full time student in any semester in which you are applying for aid.
 Half time for undergraduate students is defined as 6 credits and for graduate students, half time is defined as 5 credits.

 - You must be making Satisfactory Academic Progress (SAP) toward a degree.
-Consult your school Handbook or Catalog for details on SAP
+Consult your College Handbook or Catalog for details on SAP

 - If the student is male, ages 18-26, he must be registered with Selective Service